Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 While this approach is manual, it remains the only viable solution with MSVC.
 Interestingly, Clang (due to its LLVM backend) does not have this limitation, making it more flexible in this regard.

-Once we addressed this issue, we added a CI job to test SciPy's compilation with MSVC + IFX + OpenBLAS, which helped prevent future regressions in the MSVC build.
+Once we addressed this issue, we added a CI job to test SciPy's compilation with MSVC + `ifx` + OpenBLAS, which helped prevent future regressions in the MSVC build.
 This also marked an early step toward supporting Intel oneAPI within SciPy.

 The next major hurdle involved the [`arpack`](https://github.com/opencollab/arpack-ng) issue, which required full Intel oneAPI support to resolve.
 On Linux, the issue was already fixed.
-However, there were still some challenges when using IFX, such as the failure of the `test_equal_bounds` test in `scipy/optimize/tests/test_optimize.py` due to floating-point discrepancies with IFX.
+However, there were still some challenges when using `ifx`, such as the failure of the `test_equal_bounds` test in `scipy/optimize/tests/test_optimize.py` due to floating-point discrepancies.
-To address this, we increased tolerances for several tests to accommodate the slightly reduced accuracy/precision when using IFX.
+To address this, we increased tolerances for several tests to accommodate the slightly reduced accuracy/precision when using `ifx`.
-This was all handled in the PR, `BUG/CI: Compile and run tests with IFX + MKL on Linux` [[gh-21173]](https://github.com/scipy/scipy/pull/21173), where I also added a CI job to test the combination of `gcc` + `g++` + `ifx` + MKL on Linux, marking another important step toward full Intel oneAPI support for SciPy.
+This was all handled in the PR, `BUG/CI: Compile and run tests with ifx + MKL on Linux` [[gh-21173]](https://github.com/scipy/scipy/pull/21173), where I also added a CI job to test the combination of `gcc` + `g++` + `ifx` + MKL on Linux, marking another important step toward full Intel oneAPI support for SciPy.

 The final milestone for Intel oneAPI support was the CI job for testing SciPy with `icx`, `icpx`, `ifx`, and MKL [[gh-21254]](https://github.com/scipy/scipy/pull/21254).
 In this step, we replaced `gcc` with `icx` and `g++` with `icpx`, and the build successfully passed on Linux.
 However, on Windows, we were unable to proceed further due to an unresolved import error with `arpack`.
 Despite several attempts to fix the issue, all solutions led to dead ends.
 As a result, we decided to pause the effort on Windows for now, as the work required did not seem to justify the outcome.